UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Liskov_(2001).md

 language that makes it easy for you to catch those exceptions at a convenient point in your control flow.
 Java has exceptions.

-It wasn’t that exceptions were totally new—I think even PL/I had some sort of brain-damaged exception mechanism; C++ has a truly brain-damaged exception mechanism.
+It wasn’t that exceptions were totally new—I think even PLI had some sort of brain-damaged exception mechanism; C++ has a truly brain-damaged exception mechanism.
 But this was early work; this was in the ‘70s; and we had a particularly nice clean one.
 I did some work then on different